casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 ```

-## Testing
+## Example Usages

-### Running an Install Test
+### Running an Install Example

-This repository includes a test script for installing a CEP-78 contract instance.
+This repository includes an example script for installing a CEP-78 contract instance.

 You will need to define the following variables in the `.env` file:

 * `NODE_URL` - The address of a node.
 If you are testing using [NCTL](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/setup-nctl/), this will be `http://localhost:11101/rpc`.

-* `NETWORK_NAME` - The name of the Casper network you are testing on, `casper-net-1` when testing using a local network with NCTL.
+* `NETWORK_NAME` - The name of the Casper network you are operating on, `casper-net-1` when testing using a local network with NCTL.

 * `MASTER_KEY_PAIR_PATH` - The path to the key pair of the minting account.